acuschwarze/mathematics-and-ai/readme.md

 # Mathematics and AI

-## Math 76.01: Topics in Applied Mathematics
+Repository for the course MATH 76.01: Topics in Applied Mathematics at Dartmouth College in the 2024 Summer Term

 <div class="container">
 <div class="panel-group" id="accordion">